tipi-build/docs/docs/02-dependencies.rst

 It's possible to specify dependencies that we consider platform provided.
 Meaning they are really common and used accross almost any project, but still needs to be specified.

 ``:target-platform`` can be appended to selectively include dependencies only on certain target platform, hence the key name.
-The target platform is selected after the `nxxm -t target-platform` parameter.
+The target platform is selected after the `tipi -t target-platform` parameter.

 If there is a ``platform`` and a ``platform::target`` both will be used together.